-- 2.1 This Report provides background to the request that the Committee delegate authority to the Corporate Director, Sustainable Communities, Regeneration & Economic Recovery to do all things necessary to extend and operate the pavement licensing arrangements under the Business and Planning Act 2020 as amended. - 2.2 Members will recall that Pavement Licensing under the Business and Planning Act 2020 was initially only in force until September 2022.
-However, the Government, by secondary legislation has further extended the pavement licensing provisions until 30 September 2023 at which point it is then proposed they will cease.
-There has however been a recent announcement of proposals that these provisions be made permanent next year.
-This will be subject to legislative changes and members will be updated as this progresses.
+- 2.1 This Report provides background to the request that the Committee delegate authority to the Corporate Director, Sustainable Communities, Regeneration & Economic Recovery to do all things necessary to extend and operate the pavement licensing arrangements under the Business and Planning Act 2020 as amended. - 2.2 Members will recall that Pavement Licensing under the Business and Planning Act 2020 was initially only in force until September 2023.
+However, the Government, by secondary legislation (The Business and Planning Act 2020 (Pavement Licences) (Coronavirus) (Amendment) Regulations 2023) has further extended the pavement licensing provisions until 30 September 2024.
+At the same time, the Levelling Up and Regeneration Bill is currently passing through Parliament and this contains a proposal that Pavement Licensing shall be made permanent.
+A further report will therefore come before Members in due course when this Bill becomes law to update/seek further delegations as necessary.